-The Bank's Shareholders' Auditors are KPMG LLP, who has prepared the Shareholders' Auditors' Reports on page 109 of the 2010 Financial Statements.
+The Bank's Shareholders' Auditors are KPMG LLP, who has prepared the Shareholders' Auditors' Reports on pages 113 and 114 of the 2011 Financial Statements.
 KPMG LLP is independent of the Bank within the meaning of the Rules of Professional Conduct/Code of Ethics of various Canadian provincial institutes/ordre and the United States Securities Act of 1933 and the applicable rules and regulations thereunder.